Fulham Power Station: Collier fleet and war damage

 The 'B' station had a 120 yd coal wharf, served by its own fleet of flatiron colliers built by the Burntisland Shipbuilding Company of Fife, Scotland.
 Fulham Borough's ship colours were a grey hull and a grey funnel emblazoned with a black top.
 The black funnel top was emblazoned with a monogram of the letters "FBC".

 The first three flatirons, of nearly 1,600 GRT each, were launched in 1935–37 as SS Fulham, Fulham II and Fulham III.
 They were joined by the 1,562 GRT sister ships SS Fulham IV and SS Fulham V launched in 1938 and 1939.

 During the Second World War the station and its ships were targets for enemy action.
-In September 1940 a Luftwaffe air raid in the London blitz damaged the power station.
+On 9th September 1940 a Luftwaffe air raid in the London blitz damaged the power station.
 On 4 September 1940 a Kriegsmarine E-boat torpedoed and shelled Fulham V in the North Sea off Cromer.
 The collier sank but all 19 crew were rescued.
 On 19 February 1941 Fulham II was damaged by a mine off the mouth of the River Tyne.
 One crew member was killed and she was beached at Frenchman's Point near South Shields to save her from sinking.
 She was taken to Jarrow on 18 March and later returned to service.

 The 1,552 GRT sister ships SS Fulham VI and SS Fulham VII were launched in November and December 1941.
 Both survived the war but Fulham VII did not have a long life.
 On 14 February 1946 she was off Beachy Head in the English Channel bringing coal from Barry in south Wales when she was sunk in a collision with a US Victory Ship, the 7,607 GRT SS Alfred Victory.

 MV Fulham VIII and MV Fulham IX were sister ships launched in 1947 and 1948.
 They were motor ships, and at almost 1,750 GRT were considerably larger than the earlier coal-burners.

 Fulham I and Fulham III were scrapped in 1958, followed by Fulham IV and Fulham VI in 1959 and Fulham II in 1960.
 Fulham VIII was scrapped in 1969 but Fulham IX was sold in 1970 to new owners in Piraeus, Greece, who renamed her Eleistria II.
 On 4 July 1978 she was damaged in a collision with the Cypriot coaster MV Lokma in the Gulf of Suez.
 She arrived in Suez on 7 July, where she was scrapped.